Yoshidaya Hydrangea Japanese Tea Set

 Japanese Tea Sets

-In Japan, teapots and tea cups come in a rich variety of forms, crafted in different regions using a range of materials and styles.
-This diversity reflects the depth of Japan’s tea culture and the wide array of local tea leaves.
+In Japan, ceramic teapots and tea cups come in a rich variety of forms, crafted in different regions using a range of materials and styles.
+This diversity reflects the depth of Japan’s tea culture and the distinctive character of local tea leaves cultivated across the country.

 Yoshidaya